frequency-chain/frequency/designdocs/SCHEMA.md

   - Total count of schemas does not exceed a pre-defined maximum count that can be stored on chain.
   - Schema being registered should have a minimum size as defined by MRC and should not exceed a pre-defined maximum size.
 - **Interfaces**: Implement appropriate procedural calls to perform read operations on schema registry.
-- **Retention**: Implement some sort of schema(s) retention logic  for optimal on-chain storage.
+- **Retention**: Implement some sort of schema(s) retention logic  for optimal on-chain message(s) storage.
 Retention periods per schema can be modified via super user permissions.
 - **Evolution**: An important aspect of message passing is  schema evolution.
 After initial schema is defined, network participants may need to evolve it over time depending of their respective use cases, this will be critical to messaging system to handle data encoded with both old and new schema seamlessly.
 This is a topic of research, if MRC would support schema evolution per se.

 ## Proposal